 The ideal candidate is a member of the Massachusetts bar or is eligible for membership via admission by motion, with at least two years of experience advising clients in a transactional setting, and a willingness to support the work of creative and innovative young clients.
 Teaching experience or a strong interest in developing as a clinical faculty member is also considered a plus.
 Exceptional writing, editing, organizational, and managerial skills are required.

 The attorney will be hired as a Visiting Clinical Assistant Professor to a two-year contract.
-The ideal start date is May 28, 2019 or sooner.
+The ideal start date is May 24, 2021.

 Since we opened our doors in 1872, Boston University School of Law has been committed to admitting and building our classes without regard to race, gender, or religion.
 We are dedicated to building a just, inclusive, and engaged community of faculty and students.
 We have more work to do to make our environment more just.
 Boston University School of Law is committed not only to the ideals of faculty diversity and inclusion but also to the work of creating and implementing practices that combat exclusion and inequity by race, gender, gender identity, disability status, religion, or other identities subject to historical subordination.
 We strive to foster a more inclusive intellectual culture that represents and encourages a broad range of intellectual traditions and approaches to the law.
 We welcome expressions of interest from applicants of all identities, intellectual traditions, and perspectives.

 Applicants should send a letter of interest and a resume to Jim Wheaton, Clinical Associate Professor and Director of the Startup Law Clinic.
 Email applications are encouraged and should be sent to [email protected].
 Applications received on or before January 31, 2021 will be given full consideration.